Updated: Sep 13

-Then reminding myself my project, it states that the subjects could choose a time and a place, to be photographed as they liked.
+Then, reminding myself of my project, it states that the subjects could choose a time and a place to be photographed as they liked.

-I woke up in the morning, place together all my equipment, model release, films, light meter etc...and I went to meet him.
+I woke up in the morning, gathering all my equipment, model release, films, light meter etc...and I went to meet him.
 I was excited.

 I thought – 'Maybe he changed mind again.'